google/comprehensive-rust/src/control-flow-basics/break-continue.md

 <details>

-Note that `loop` is the only looping construct which can returns a non-trivial value.
+Note that `loop` is the only looping construct which can return a non-trivial value.
 This is because it's guaranteed to only return at a `break` statement (unlike `while` and `for` loops, which can also return when the condition fails).